gillescourtand/Video_guideline/README.md

 	- the optical system that projects the image onto the sensor
 	- the lighting
 	- the software that controls the camera and encodes the video file

-## Camera Configuration Guidelines

-In the context of experimental laboratory systems, it is more convenient to use a camera connected to a computer, which will facilitate control, synchronization, and data storage.
-Modern industry USB cameras can be very good options for laboratories that are well versed in prototyping, programming, and software control layers.

 ### Connectivity
 The connectivity of a camera is often a crucial issue, the answer to which will determine the choice of cameras with which to equip the setup.